bobbingwide/oik-shortcodes/README.md

 * Pagination of long lists
 * 'Compatible with Shortcake' checkbox?

+New in version 1.39.0
+* Supports Comments on Blocks and Block examples

 New in version 1.38.0
 * Supports block variations as children of the parent block

 New in version 1.37.0